-Tick Cancel alarm on error to cancel the alarm if the pre-alarm command returns an error status.
+Check Cancel alarm on error to cancel the alarm if the pre-alarm command returns an error status.
 This will prevent the alarm message from being displayed, and any post-alarm action from being executed.

 Normally, if the pre-alarm command returns an error, an error message is displayed and an error indication is shown in the alarm list.
-These error notifications can be prevented by ticking Do not notify errors.
+These error notifications can be prevented by checking Do not notify errors.

 In the Post-alarm action field, enter a shell command to execute when the alarm is acknowledged (whether by clicking or by using the close button in the window's titlebar).
 It is not executed in any of the following circumstances: